Cobb County weather forecast for Saturday August 27

 Sunday

-A 40 percent chance of showers and thunderstorms, mainly after 2 p.m.
-Mostly sunny, with a high near 88.
-Southeast wind 5 to 10 mph.
+A slight chance of showers, then a chance of showers and thunderstorms after noon.
+Partly sunny, with a high near 87.
+East wind 5 to 10 mph.
+Chance of precipitation is 30 percent.

 Sunday Night

-A 30 percent chance of showers and thunderstorms, mainly before 8 p.m.
+A 30 percent chance of showers and thunderstorms before 9 p.m.
 Partly cloudy, with a low around 71.
+Southeast wind 5 to 10 mph.

 Monday

-A 50 percent chance of showers and thunderstorms, mainly after 2 p.m.
-Partly sunny, with a high near 88.
+A 50 percent chance of showers and thunderstorms, mainly after 3 p.m.
+Mostly sunny, with a high near 88.
+East wind around 5 mph.

 Monday Night